Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

 - Your goals: if you are building endurance for long-distance runs, more of your workouts will be spent in the lower RPE ranges (easier endurance runs).
 If you’re training for speed or short-distance sprinting, you’ll likely have a few more high RPE sessions in your schedule.

-Good running plans already have RPE built into them alongside paces/times that are designed for the runner and based on their recent running times.
+Good running plans already have RPE built alongside paces/times designed for the runner and based on their recent running times.

 For example, long runs should feel pretty easy on the RPE scale; tempo runs should feel moderate to hard, sprints should feel very hard, etc.

-So, if a runner doesn’t want to worry about trying to track their pace, they can still stick to an effective running plan by paying attention to their RPE.
+So, if runners don’t want to worry about tracking their pace, they can still stick to an effective running plan by paying attention to their RPE.

-Here is an example of a weekly routine based on RPE:
+Here is an example of a weekly routine:

 - Sunday: rest day or yoga, RPE 0-2